Betterment/journaled/README.md

     ```

     All journaled events have `tags` fields (defaulting to `{}`), intended for tracing and auditing purposes.
+    This feature relies on `ActiveSupport::CurrentAttributes` under the hood.

 ### Upgrading from 3.1.0